Commutation of Smyth and Hoare Power Constructions in Well-filtered Dcpos: Introduction

 In domain theory, numerous scholars have conducted in-depth investigations into the above two problems.
-In 1990, Kevin Flannery and Johannes Martin employed information systems to demonstrate the commutativity between the Hoare power monad and the Smyth power monad in the category of bounded complete algebraic domains \cite{fm1990}.
-Subsequently, Reinhold Heckmann used an entirely distinct method to prove that for any full subcategory of the category of dcpos, the commutativity of Hoare and Smyth power monads is guaranteed when the two monads can be characterized as the free inflationary semilattice and the free deflationary semilattice, respectively \cite{heckdcpo}.
-Within the category of domains, the Hoare powerdomain induces the free upper semilattices, while the Smyth powerdomain yields the free meet-continuous semilattices \cite{clad}.
-Here, the upper semilattices are actually inflationary semilattices, and the meet-continuous semilattices are deflationary semilattices.
+In 1990, K. Flannery and J. Martin employed information systems to demonstrate the commutativity between the Hoare power monad and the Smyth power monad in the category of bounded complete algebraic domains \cite{fm1990}.
+Subsequently, R. Heckmann used an entirely distinct method to prove that for any full subcategory of the category of dcpos, the commutativity of Hoare and Smyth power monads is guaranteed for variants of the two monads that are defined as the free inflationary semilattice and the free deflationary semilattice, respectively \cite{heckdcpo}.
+Within the category of domains, the Hoare powerdomain induces the free up-complete $\vee$-semilattices, while the Smyth powerdomain yields the free meet-continuous semilattices \cite{clad}.
+Here, the up-complete $\vee$-semilattices are actually inflationary semilattices, and the meet-continuous semilattices are deflationary semilattices.
 Thus the Hoare power monad and the Smyth power monad commute in the category of domains.